Office of External Operations

 All students who participate in the dual-enrollment programs will be taught by renowned faculty and interact with top students from other area high schools.
 Students will learn in a true collegiate environment and will gain skills in critical thinking and reasoning, public speaking, and college-level writing.

 The application process for dual-enrollment is easy.
 There are no application fees.
 Please follow the steps below:

 At this point, the student will get an email with an auto-filled registration form.
 The student should take this to the guidance counselor for signature.
-Completed forms should be emailed to Alexis Leone by the guidance counselor at ALeone@wcupa.edu.
+Completed forms should be emailed to Joseph Santivasci by the guidance counselor at JSantivasc@wcupa.edu.

-Send all materials electronically to Alexis Leone, Dual Enrollment Coordinator, ALeone@wcupa.edu.
-Please call 267-386-3019 with any questions.
+Send all materials electronically to Joseph Santivasci, Dual Enrollment Coordinator, JSantivasc@wcupa.edu.
+Please call 610-738-0492 with any questions.

 Your completed application will be reviewed and you will be notified that you are eligible to enroll.

-Additional outcomes: In addition to learning about human cultural diversity, this course will provide the critical thinking skills that are necessary for contributing to something larger than ourselves.
-Matters such as political and social issues will be discussed as students develop an appreciation of those with different points of view.
+Additional outcomes: In addition to learning about foundational moral systems and their application to contemporary cases, this course will provide the critical thinking skills that are necessary for participating constructively in our various communities: at home, in our professions, in politics and beyond.
+Issues of social justice will be explored as students develop an appreciation of those with different points of view.

 If you have any questions, we are here to help!

 Please contact Joseph Santivasci at JSantivasc@wcupa.edu or 610-738-0492 for details.